 Yet richer operating margins in defense contracts is luring companies, according to Alok Deshpande, a Mumbai-based analyst at Elara Securities Ltd.

 Reliance posted an operating margin of 6.4 percent in the year ended March 31, according to data compiled by Bloomberg-- about half the margin reported for 2011 by Northrop Grumman Corp.
-(NOC), maker of the U.S. military’s Global Hawk drone.
+(NOC:US), maker of the U.S. military’s Global Hawk drone.

 “Anybody with anything in their pocket is talking defense now,” said Neelu Khatri, a defense analyst at KPMG.
 “I get calls every day from companies in all kinds of manufacturing fields, wanting to find out how they can enter the space.”